GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Note the `primary` subattribute accompanying email "my@own.mail" is false but when inserted we provided true.
 This is because the SCIM specification states that after modifications are applied to resources (PUT or PATCH), there cannot be more than one item in a multi-valued attribute with primary value set as true.

-To see more sample JSON payloads, check the `.json` files used by the SCIM-Client test cases referenced above.
+To see more sample JSON payloads, check the `.json` files used by the scim-client test cases referenced above.

 In conjunction with bulk operations, patch becomes a very powerful tool to transform data.